 Undelivered mail will usually return to us quickly and we will contact you when it does, however a replacement fee may apply if you require a card beforehand.

 Please contact the Campus Card Centre, where we will assess your eligibility for travel concession, and issue a travel concession foil if you meet the requirements.

 Unfortunately, your card will not be available prior to the advised collection dates due to the production turnaround required for card issuance.

-If you can’t attend the collection site on the advised dates, you may collect your card from the collection site after the specified date, until Thursday 13th March, or from the Campus Card Centre after Monday 17th March.
+If you missed the collection site on the advised dates, you may collect your card from the Campus Cards counter in the Student Centre throughout semester.